Espyo/Pikifen/README.txt

     Why 2D?
         3D would be MUCH harder for everyone.
 You can get something convincing with 2D alone.
-        A 3D engine would be much harder to create, and the content creators would have a much harder time creating models, areas, etc. that look good in 3D.
+        A 3D engine would be much harder to develop, and the content creators would have a much harder time creating models, areas, etc. that look good in 3D.

     Will you ever add X?
         Depends.
 If it's an area or enemy or something, the content creators are meant to do that, not me.
 Though I might still add it for the sake of demonstration.
 But if it's something like a feature, ask me!